top of page

 This is a perfect example of refined grains that have been processed to remove most of the fibre, vitamins and minerals.
 Pet food companies use them because they're more easily digested by cats, which further emphasises that they have a limited ability to digest carbohydrates.

 Unrefined grains (whole grains) are those that haven't been processed or stripped of the nutritious parts, which you've likely seen advertised as a healthier option.
+Some whole grains that veterinary nutritionists approve of include:

 Whole grains may provide more nutrients and fibre but are generally less digestible.
 The main reason for this is due to a low activity of the enzymes, amylase and glucokinase, that cats use to break down carbohydrates.
 Cats have a short digestive tract that's designed to process animal protein quickly and efficiently.

 1. Degradation of those "high-quality" nutrients, hence the mass supplementation used in commercial foods.
 This is in addition to the processing that kibble has to go through during manufacturing, which also helps to prolong shelf life.